Dz-devz/Dz-devz/README.md

 ## Digital Footprint of My Journey as a Developer 👨‍💻

-I'm a Passoiniate Full Stack Developer dedicated to honing my skills through continual growth and improvement With a head full of Profound ideas, I'm on a journey to turn concept and ideas into reality through code.
+I'm a Passionate Full Stack Developer dedicated to honing my skills through continual growth and improvement With a head full of Profound ideas, I'm on a journey to turn concept and ideas into reality through code.

 Outside of coding, I create music to nurture my artistic side and prevent burnout.